© Crown copyright 2017

-Further information relating to reviews and appeals is contained in leaflet HMRC1: HM Revenue and Customs decisions: what to do if you disagree
+More information relating to reviews and appeals is contained in leaflet HMRC1: HM Revenue and Customs decisions: what to do if you disagree.

 This notice explains the general principles of the Customs procedures available to you.
-It does not attempt to cover every aspect in detail.
-Further ways to contact HMRC for general advice can be found at Imports and exports: general enquiries
+It doesn’t attempt to cover every aspect in detail.
+Other ways to contact HMRC for general advice can be found at imports and exports: general enquiries.

 - go to the official website of the EU

 - please read the Trade Tariff of the UK

 You can get copies of the Official Journal from The Stationery Office.

 2. General information